Hands Across America: New York

 The eastern end of the chain was at Battery Park in New York City, within view of the Statue of Liberty.
 The first person in the line was 6-year-old Amy Sherwood, whose family had been living in a local welfare hotel until recently.
 Notable participants in Battery Park included New York governor Mario Cuomo, mayor Ed Koch, Cardinal John O'Connor, Senator Alfonse D'Amato, Yoko Ono and her son Sean Lennon, Harry Belafonte, Helen Hayes, Lily Tomlin, Bella Abzug, Kool and the Gang, Bianca Jagger, Edward James Olmos, Ken Kragen, and Liza Minnelli.
 Over 200,000 people joined the line in New York City, five times more than were needed to cover the 12-mile stretch across most of Manhattan, including Glenn Close, William Hurt, and Sam Waterston.
 On the George Washington Bridge, Brooke Shields and Christy Fichtner (who had been selected as Miss USA five days earlier) stood at the sign marking the border between New York and New Jersey.

 The date and time chosen for the event inadvertently conflicted with another charity fundraiser, Sport Aid, a global event organized by USA for Africa on the same day.
 Since Hands Across America was much better publicized in the United States, only 4,000 runners participated the New York City portion for Sport Aid, which coincided with a special session on world hunger at the United Nations.

 New Jersey

-In New Jersey, the route passed through Newark, New Brunswick, Princeton, and Trenton.
+In New Jersey, the route passed through Newark, New Brunswick, Princeton, Trenton and Camden.
 At Drumthwacket, the New Jersey governor's mansion in Princeton, Governor Thomas Kean was joined by Senator Frank Lautenberg and Joan Rivers.